Han-Gyuseung/5PG/docs/source/start/tutorial/tool.rst

      └── unstrained
          └── OUTCAR

+..
+Note:: Directories for x=0 and x=1 must be included.

 The basic command to extract the parameters for local strain from the OUTCAR of **VASP**.
 Enter this command in ``strain`` directory above.

 ::